monsieurbiz/SyliusRichEditorPlugin/README.md

 ## Wireframes

-From version 2.4.2 you can add a wireframe to your UiElement.
+You can add a wireframe to your UiElement.
 It will be displayed in the admin form to help the user to understand what the UiElement is about.
 The file can be either:
 * An SVG with a `.twig` extension.
 Example: `button.svg.twig`.